BIOS 3001 Advanced Cell Biology

 Coordinator Mark Jones Opens in new window

 Description Cells of the body are studied in the context of health and disease, including mechanisms by which cells respond to the environment and integrate in and around tissue.
 Fundamental cellular processes are discussed that are important in embryonic development, stem cells, haematology and cancer.
-This unit investigates the action of hormones, growth factors and morphogens; their receptors and signalling pathways and the cellular responses they trigger.
-This unit covers modern techniques in cell culture, tissue engineering, advanced microscopy and other modern experimental approaches that enable dynamic understanding of live cell function.
+This subject investigates the action of hormones, growth factors and morphogens; their receptors and signalling pathways and the cellular responses they trigger.
+This subject covers modern techniques in cell culture, tissue engineering, advanced microscopy and other modern experimental approaches that enable dynamic understanding of live cell function.

 Student Contribution Band HECS Band 2 10cp

 Check your HECS Band contribution amount via the Fees page.